Parkinson's Foundation Inc

 What They Don't Fund

-Community Grants - Ineligible Programs:
+Community Grants - Ineligible Programmes:

-• Programs that charge fees to participants
+• Programmes that charge fees to participants

 Governance and Leadership

 President and CEO: John L. Lehr has led the Parkinson's Foundation since 2017, bringing nearly three decades of nonprofit fundraising and management experience in the voluntary healthcare and medical research sectors.
 Lehr played a key role in the 2017 merger that created the current Foundation.
-He states: "I believe we can help people with Parkinson's disease live better today by improving health and quality of life through patient education, resources and expert care while investing in research that leads to medical breakthroughs as quickly as possible."
-Lehr emphasizes: "Getting new and better therapies for people with Parkinson's is really the priority."
+He states: "I believe we can help people with Parkinson's disease live better today by improving health and quality of life through patient education, resources and expert care whilst investing in research that leads to medical breakthroughs as quickly as possible."
+Lehr emphasises: "Getting new and better therapies for people with Parkinson's is really the priority."

 Immediate Past Chair: Gordon Beckham is President and CEO of The McCamish Group, LLC, and President of The McCamish Foundation.